Growing Angelica

 If you're harvesting the roots, then do so in the first autumn or they may get woody.

-Rescue Remedy for Growing Angelica
+Rescue Remedy for Angelica

-If you're lucky enough to inherit an established herb garden that's gone wild, then you face one of two problems with your already growing angelica.
+wild, then you face one of two problems with your already growing

 Firstly they could all be mature flowering plants and will die off this season.
 This of course is highly unlikely unless by some massive coincidence, someone sowed a bed of angelica exactly four years ago... ;-)